Tuuliayr/delivery-fee-calculator/README.md

 ## About

 This is a solution to the preliminary assignment for frontend internship, a delivery fee calculator.\
+The delivery price depends on the cart value, the number of items in the cart, the time of the order, and the delivery distance.\
-Technologies used: React + TS
+Technologies used: React + TS.

 ## Setup